ReSurfEMG/ReSurfEMG/README.md

       _(repeat if you are in the base environment)_

-      You should be in no environment now
+      You should be in no environment now, (or alternatively you can build on your base environment if you want)

 1. Option A: To work with the most current versions with the possibility for development: